kade-robertson/AnimmexAPI/README.md

 This project is simply as an experiment for myself, expect this code not to necessarily be held to production standards or the like.
 I will however mark this under the MIT License so it is available to be used freely.

+This project now makes use of the ModernHTTPClient NuGet package to solve security issues found on Android devices.
+This update was included in the latest build of Animmex-Video.